Citizens Serving to Make a Good Community Better

 5106 S High School Rd

-STATUS: [2026-MOD-005 ] This petition has been filed, but no hearing date has yet been scheduled.
+STATUS: [ ] This petition has been filed, but no permanent file number or hearing date has yet been assigned.

 5501, 5521 & 5546 Mendenhall Rd -- A petitioner represented by Dave Gilman, seeks to rezone 12 acres from DA to I2 to build office/warehouse and mini-warehouse storage buildings.